-- G. Shall keep a running record of all activities of the Student Senate - H. Shall keep an approved set of all minutes in the President's and Secretary's files - Shall perform such other duties as may be assigned from time to time. - J. Shall, in the event that the President and Vice President are absent, call the meeting to order and preside until such time that a President pro tempore is elected.
+- H. Shall keep an approved set of all minutes in the President's and Secretary's files - I. Shall perform such other duties as may be assigned from time to time. - J. Shall, in the event that the President and Vice President are absent, call the meeting to order and preside until such time that a President pro tempore is elected.